Fisboll/Four-in-a-Row/README.md

 This is the hardest bit of the readme, when we have completed a page we need to discuss testing.
 ​
 Here is a good idea to talk about how and why you have tested with certain tools and validators so here a list of things to talk through

+* The testing phase would be solved by basically playing the game over and oveer.
 ​
 * Its responsive elements are working, it doesn't lag out as to say and it remains a nice funcion and works on both Mobile, tablet and PC.
 ​